Kenyon College homepage Department of Religion

 Maryanne Stevens, ed., Reconstructing the Christ Symbol: Essays in Feminist Christology (Paulist Press: 1993)

-Topic 1: Women and the Foundation of Christianity
+Week 1: Women and the Foundations of Christianity

 Womanguides, Chap.
 9: Foremothers of Womanchurch, 175-193 (Course Reserve)